UKPLab/acl2024-dapr/README.md

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.

 ## Updates
+- Feb.
+06. 2023
+    - Rename the folder name from v3 into data in the fileserver.
+    - Uploaded other data like coference-resolution results, extracted keyphrases, and the experiment results.
+    - Created the HF datasets.
+    - Refactored the experiment code, aligning with the new paper version.
 - Nov.
 16, 2023
     - New version of data uploaded to https://public.ukp.informatik.tu-darmstadt.de/kwang/dapr/data
     - Replaced COLIEE with ConditionalQA